palmcivet7/compliant-smart-contract/README.md

 1. Call `LINK.transferAndCall()` on the LINK token address, passing the Compliant contract's address, fee amount, and calldata.
 The calldata should include the address to query, instructions on whether to automate a response to the fulfilled compliance check request, and arbitrary data to pass to compliant restricted logic if automated execution is enabled and user is compliant.
 The fee amount to pass can be read from either `Compliant.getFee()` or `Compliant.getFeeWithAutomation()` depending on if the request is intended to use Automation or not.

-By making the `Compliant` contract an `ERC677Receiver`, it enables users to request their compliant status in a single `i_link.transferAndCall()` transaction, as opposed to 2 transactions of approving and then requesting.
-Combining it with the automation option allows the user to request the KYC status and execute subsequent logic based on the immediate result in a single transaction.

 ![System Architecture](./diagrams/contract-level-compliance.png)

 2. Call `LINK.approve()` on the LINK token address, passing the Compliant contract's address and fee amount.
 Then call `Compliant.requestKycStatus()`, passing the address to query and instructions on whether to automate a response to the fulfilled compliance check request, and arbitrary data to pass to compliant restricted logic if automated execution is enabled and user is compliant.

-## Compliant.sol
+## Compliant Restricted Functionality

-This contract contains two practical examples of how a KYC status request can be integrated to restrict functionality to only compliant users.
+The `Compliant` contract contains two practical examples of how a KYC status request can be integrated to restrict functionality to only compliant users.

 1. The KYC status of a user can be requested.